Isarm/chess_engine/README.md

 ## Structure
 ### Game logic
 The position class is responsible for the chess game logic.
 It handles everything related to changing the position.
-The most important member function is the generateMoves function, which generates a list of possible legal moves in the current position.
+The most important method is `generateMoves`, which generates a list of possible legal moves in the current position.
-This, combined with the doMove and undoMove functions, can then be used to traverse the search tree.
+This, combined with the `doMove` and `undoMove` methods, can then be used to traverse the search tree.

 The definitions.h file contains enums, to improve readability of the code.
 The useful.h file contains some useful short helper functions that the position class uses.
 The magic-bits directory is taken from: https://github.com/goutham/magic-bits
-This function is used to generate the slider attacks efficiently.
+This library is used to generate the slider attacks efficiently.

 The UCI protocol is implemented in the UCI class.